minzsiure/minzsiure.github.io/index.md

 </nav>

 <h2 id="about">About Me</h2>
 I am a senior at MIT with double majors in **Computer Science** and **Mathematics**, with a strong passion for theoretical and computational neuroscience.
-I am applying to PhD in Neuroscience this fall, in which I aim to uncover the logic behind how neuronal and synaptic interactions give rise to learning and memory through close collaboration with neurophysiologists.
-By developing computational and algorithmic theories of the brain, I aim to understand the neural basis that influences circuit functions in various learning behaviors and decision-making processes.
-This understanding will hopefully shed light on complex neurological disorders and inspire new techniques in AI.
+I am applying to PhD in Neuroscience this fall, in which I aim to uncover the logic behind how neuronal and synaptic interactions give rise to learning, memory, decision-making, and other higher cognitive functions through close collaboration with neurophysiologists.

-I am currently conducting my research with Prof. Tomaso Poggio, Prof. Earl Miller, and Prof. Ila Fiete, in addition to collaborations with PIs from Princeton Neuroscience Institute, as a MIT CBMM [UROP](https://cbmm.mit.edu/about/people/xie).
-Previously, I have been fortunate to conduct ML research in Madry Lab at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), and at Microsoft AI and IBM Research as a Research intern.
+I am currently conducting my research as a MIT CBMM [UROP](https://cbmm.mit.edu/about/people/xie) with Prof. Tomaso Poggio, Prof. Earl Miller, and Prof. Ila Fiete, in addition to collaborations with Princeton CoGS's experimentalists.
+Previously, I have been fortunate to conduct ML research in Madry Lab at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), and at Microsoft AI and IBM Research as an intern.

 Personally, I have been fortunate to benefit from learning opportunities and mentorships.
 Equity in education in my community and society at large is important to me.
 As a student leader, I have done various impactful works and I am now on advisory boards/cabinet to provide insights to MIT President Sally Kornbluth, Dean Anantha Chandrakasan (School of Engineering), and MIT EECS leaderships in driving this goal.

 I am always excited to connect and engage in discussions related to my interests and beyond.
-Feel free to reach me at [xieyi@mit.edu](mailto:xieyi@mit.edu).
+Feel free to reach me at [xieyi@mit.edu](mailto:xieyi@mit.edu) for any inquiry.

 <h2 id="research">Research Interests</h2>
 Include but not limited to:
 - **Theoretical/Computational Neuroscience:** learning, memory, cognition, population coding, attractor model.
-- **Machine Learning:** biologically plausible learning system, graph-based deep learning, AI Alignment and safe deployment for computer vision & NLP.
+- **Machine Learning:** biologically plausible learning system, AI Alignment and safe deployment.
 Exploring AI regulation + policy making.
-- **NeuroAI:** A combo of both displines, where the brain inspires better learning algorithm, and AI aids understanding of the brain.
+- **NeuroAI:** A combo of both displines, where the brain inspires better learning algorithm, and AI aids our understanding of the brain.

 I believe good research needs both the depth and breath of knowledge and understanding.
 This enables meaningful associations, and thus leads to breakthroughs.
-So, I am always open to new things :) Before **CompNeuro** and **ML**, I did research in **Bionics**, **Nuclear Science**, and **Genomics**.
+So, I am always open to new things :) Before **CompNeuro** and **NeuroAI**, I did research in **Bionics**, **Nuclear Science**, and **Genomics**.

-<h2 id="research">CV</h2>
+<h2 id="cv">CV</h2>
 [Last Updated Nov 20, 2023] See my CV <a href="Yi_Xie_Neuro.pdf" target="_blank">here</a>.

 <!-- <h2 id="news">Recent News</h2>